 Content repurposing, though, can be a tricky business.
 If you have offline content that you yourself own, it’s fine to use.
 However, not all old content is fantastic, as some of it is likely not “evergreen” or is time-sensitive.
 If it is concerning a topic people would still be interested in, then it’s a matter of seeing if it’s something people even still search.
 Using free keyword tools is especially helpful for this.
 You don’t want to fill your site up with too much stuff that doesn’t interest today's Internet users.

-It’s amazing how many works I myself have found in my own collection of digital documents that have had the potential to be repurposed.
+It’s amazing how many works I've found in my own collection of digital documents that had the potential to be repurposed.
 Some were old journal entries that I’ve polished and posted because the topic was interesting and thought-provoking.
 I've had old school papers that discuss topics and review certain things that still garner interest today and were never seen by anyone but my teachers!
 Surprisingly, a lot of my old school essays are still well-written and have needed little polishing.

 Content to repurpose can be found in the oddest places!
 Even if it’s not a topic that will get much search engine traffic, as long as it’s interesting and something that over time will get traffic to trickle in, it’s likely worth posting.
 Worst case scenario, as long as you make sure your rights issues are resolved, it will get no views.
 It was going to gather digital dust sitting in a folder on some storage media anyway.